SWANS D1080-IV – Powered 2.0 Bookshelf Speakers

 - These are a perfect blend of not so flat (like true Monitors) and not overpowering (like Logitech, btw Logitech stands nowhere near the crystal highs that Swans produce, I only mentioned them here because of their loudness and THX tag boasting) bookshelf, which you can keep playing happily without making big blow in your pocket

-- The brushed aluminum buttons for volumes, treble, and bass controls adjustments is a cherry and makes it feel premium.
+- The brushed aluminum buttons for volumes, treble, and bass controls adjustments is cherry and make it feel premium.
 Connecting cables are of good and heavy quality.

 - Small footprint (but not tiny)